MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 Source: [\[Guo, et al. 2025\]](https://arxiv.org/abs/2501.12948)

 Reasoning is valuable because it can't easily be attained, faked or pre-programmed.
 It rather emerges naturally through reinforcement learning based on the LLM's understanding of tasks and training data.
-This noticably increases the LLM's performance especially on complex tasks:
+This noticeably increases the LLM's performance especially on complex tasks:

 <center>
     <img src="./img/Reasoning_models_and_4.5_ARC.jpeg" style="width: 600px; height: auto;" />